ukaea/parallel-preprocessor/wiki/GetStarted.md

      {"material": "Steel",  "filename": "path_to_geometry_file2" },
     ]
   ```
+  see doxygen generate document for this class for most updated information <>

+### Debug your installation

+`which geomPipeline` on Unix-like system, or `where geomPipeline` on Windows to see if executable has been installed on PATH.

+NOTE:  if installed using deb/rpm on ubuntu and fedora, while user has anaconda activated, then user will not be able to use c-extension module `ppp`.
+For example, on Ubuntu the ppp module `ppp.cpython-36m-x86_64-linux-gnu.so` is installed to `/usr/lib/python3/dist-packages/`.
+In that case, `python3 /usr/bin/geomPipeline.py manifest.json` will start an external process by python to run pipeline without using `ppp` module.

+On windows, a batch file calling may be generated to run python script "geomPipeline.py" without "python path_to/geomePipeline.py".

 ### Advanced usage (adjust pipeline parameters)
 ####  Pipeline configuration generation (python script)

 `geomPipeline.py` will generate a json configuration based on user input (by default `config.json` in the current folder),  then starts the geometry preprocessing pipeline.
 For example, the imprint action will be organized into a pipeline of several GeometryProcessors, with default parameters written into the `config.json`.

-If the output is not ideal, users can edit parameters in the generated `config.json` and re-run the pipeline by `python3 geomPipeline.py config.json`, or equally `geomPipeline path_to_json_config.json`.
+If the output is not ideal, users can edit parameters in the generated `config.json` and re-run the pipeline by `python3 geomPipeline.py config.json`, or equally `pppGeomPipeline path_to_json_config.json`.

-In fact, python pipeline controller such as `geomPipeline.py` generates input configuration, all the processing computation is done by `geomPipeline` which is an executable compiled from C++ code.
-This executable only accepts a json configuration file, e.g. `geomPipeline path_to_json_config.json`.
+Actually, all the processing computation is done by `pppGeomPipeline` which is an executable compiled from C++ code.
+This executable only accepts a json configuration file, e.g. `pppGeomPipeline path_to_json_config.json`.

-The split of high-level user-oriented python script and lower-level C++ program has the benifits:
+The split of high-level user-oriented python script and lower-level C++ program has the benefits:
 + to ease the debugging of mixed python and C++ programming
 + to ease the parallel programming, since Python has the GIL problem

-### Debug your installation

-NOTE:  if installed using deb/rpm on ubuntu and fedora, while user has anaconda activated, then user should give the full path of system python3 path, as the Linux package of ppp link  to system python `/usr/bin/python3`, and install ppp module to system python site.
-For example, on Ubuntu the ppp module `ppp.cpython-36m-x86_64-linux-gnu.so` is installed to `/usr/lib/python3/dist-packages/`

-To use `geomPipeline.py`

-`/usr/bin/python3 /user/bin/geomPipeline.py manifest.json`